 Richard Keeton, a Washington native, joined the firm in 2019.
 Richard represents corporate debtors, trustees, and other stakeholders in chapter 11 reorganizations and chapter 7 liquidations across a variety of industries, including healthcare, agriculture, tobacco, and hospitality.
 As an appellate advocate, he has briefed and argued appeals before the Ninth Circuit Court of Appeals and the Bankruptcy Appellate Panel.
 Richard is also a significant contributor to the firm’s receivership practice.

 Richard is recognized locally and nationally as an up-and-coming bankruptcy and restructuring practitioner.
 Notably, he was invited to participate in the 2022 Class of the NextGen Program, sponsored by the National Conference of Bankruptcy Judges and the American College of Bankruptcy.
 He has also been included in the 2022 and 2023 editions of Best Lawyers: Ones to Watch in America™ for his work in Bankruptcy and Creditor/Debtor Rights, Insolvency and Reorganization Law, and has been nominated by his peers as a “Rising Star” in the areas of Bankruptcy and Creditor Debtor Rights in Thompson Reuters Super Lawyers® magazine every year since 2020.
 Richard currently sits on the Executive Board for the King County Bar Association Bankruptcy Law Section and has served on the WSBA Board of Bar Examiners since 2017.

-After graduating law school, Richard clerked for the Honorable Christopher M. Alston of the United States Bankruptcy Court for the Western District of Washington, after having previously served as an extern to Bankruptcy Judge Brian D. Lynch.
-Among Richard’s numerous accolades while in law school, he was published in the American Bankruptcy Law Journal, a peer reviewed journal published by the National Conference of Bankruptcy Judges, and served as the editor-in-chief of his law school’s Business & Bankruptcy Law Journal.
+Following law school, Richard clerked for the Honorable Christopher M. Alston of the United States Bankruptcy Court for the Western District of Washington, after having previously served as an extern to Bankruptcy Judge Brian D. Lynch.
+Among Richard’s numerous accolades while in law school, he was published in the American Bankruptcy Law Journal, a peer reviewed journal published by the National Conference of Bankruptcy Judges, and served as the editor-in-chief of the school’s Business & Bankruptcy Law Journal.